— Grade 2

 The social studies curriculum focuses on ordinary and extraordinary individuals who have made a difference in history.
 Map skills, basic concepts of government, and simple economics will also be studied.
 In addition, the students will have the opportunity to read about and discuss current events.

 Mrs. Kathy Foley teaches second grade.

 Kathy Foley is a life-long Santa Claran and is the product of local Catholic education.
 She is a graduate of St. Clare School, Notre Dame High School, and Santa Clara University.
 At Santa Clara, she received a B.S. in Psychology and an M.A. in Interdisciplinary Education.
 She holds both a California Multi-Subject Teaching Credential and a credential in Special Education.
-She has worked in the Diocese of San Jose for over twenty years and has taught second grade at St. Justin School for nine years.
+She has worked in the Diocese of San Jose for over twenty years and has taught second grade at St. Justin School for twelve years.
 Kathy is married to Matt, and their three children are graduates of St. Justin School.
-Her daughter recently graduated from Cal Poly University, San Luis Obispo, and her twin sons are freshmen in college–one at Pacific University and the other at University of Portland.
+Her daughter recently graduated from Cal Poly University, San Luis Obispo, and her twin sons are seniors in college–one at Pacific University and the other at University of Portland.